rsmacapinlac/pomodux/docs/retrospectives/README.md

 ## Retrospective Process

-The retrospective process is defined in the `.cursorrules` file and includes:
+The retrospective process is defined in the `.cursor/rules/release-process.mdc` file and includes:

 1. **Brainstorm Lessons Learned**: Comprehensive review of the release experience
 2. **Capture User Feedback**: Direct insights from the user's perspective